The Best Manual Coffee Grinder (hand grinders)

 If you want to grind on the go, you’ll want to consider buying something that incorporates a sleek, cylindrical shape that makes it easy to store and easy to grip.

-Less is more when it comes to portability, however, if you’re not concerned with traveling with your hand grinder, something nice and vintage-looking may suit you more.
+Less is more when it comes to portability, however, if you’re not concerned with travelling with your hand grinder, something nice and vintage-looking may suit you more.

 We talk about portable coffee grinders as being small and compact.
 This means there’s a limited amount of beans you can crank in one go.